 Personalized instruction is a topic that raises many questions.
 Today we are seeing the differences in learning styles and other factors that make modern classrooms more challenging.
 We are also faced with an expectation of all our students meeting standards.
-How do we align achievement of learning outcomes with diverse student needs?
+How do we align the achievement of learning outcomes with diverse student needs?
 How does a teacher navigate learning, cultural, and economic diversity?
 How can we get 100% of our students to the finish line properly?

 Let’s begin by framing a perspective on personalized instruction below.
 Here's what it both is and isn't.

-Personalized instruction is:
+Personalized Instruction is: